 - Combine the chopped strawberries, 1 tbsp of honey and ⅛ tsp of Celtic Sea Salt in a sauce pan over low heat and simmer for 35-40 minutes.
 Set aside and let cool.
 You should have roughly 1½ cups of strawberry sauce when you are done.

 - Combine the dry ingredients in a bowl and blend.
-Then add in the honey, coconut oil, honey and 1 cup of the Strawberry sauce.
+Then add in the honey, coconut oil, honey, eggs, vanilla and 1 cup of the Strawberry sauce.

 - Cut a piece of parchment paper to fit an 8″ cake pan and grease the sides of the pan with coconut oil.
 Pour the cake batter in the pan and bake at 350 for 25 – 30 minutes or until a toothpick come out clean from the center.